GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

 1. Apply the Prometheus deployment manifest by using the environment variables you defined:

         envsubst < prometheus-deployment.yaml | kubectl apply -f -

+    The manifest creates the Prometheus deployment with a single pod.
+The pod is composed of two containers: the Prometheus server container and Google's
+    [Monitoring sidecar](https://github.com/Stackdriver/stackdriver-prometheus-sidecar).
+The Prometheus server container collects metrics from pods in the GKE cluster that are exporting Prometheus metrics.
+The server uses the Monitoring sidecar container to push metrics to Monitoring.

-1. Wait a few moments and confirm that the Prometheus pod is **Running**:
+1. Wait a few moments and confirm that the status of the Prometheus pod is **Running**:

         kubectl get pods -n prometheus

-> The output looks similar to the following:
+    The output looks similar to the following:

         NAME                                     READY   STATUS    RESTARTS   AGE
         prometheus-deployment-6d76c4f447-cbdlr   2/2     Running   0          38s

 ## Inspect Prometheus on the GKE cluster